baus/install-discourse/README.md

 **NOTE: There is now official Ubuntu installation instructions from Discourse**

-**I will be updating these instructions as a suplement to their recommendations shortly.**
+**I will be updating these instructions as a supplement to their recommendations shortly.**

 References: